Quickstart

 You can run your Cua computer in the cloud (recommended for easiest setup), locally on macOS with Lume, locally on Windows with a Windows Sandbox, or in a Docker container on any platform.
 Choose the option that matches your system and needs.

-- Go to trycua.com/signin
+- Go to cua.ai/signin

-- Note your sandbox name and API key
+- Note your sandbox name

 Your Cloud Sandbox will be automatically configured and ready to use.